MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/5-copilot-in-teams.md

 **Option B: Teams Chat**

-This demo option intentionally has no pre-setup required.
-However, you will need to leverage one of your own pre-existing Teams Chat threads.
-Ensure that there is no confidential information shared in this chat prior to using it for your demo.
+This demo option intentionally has no presetup required.
+However, you'll need to use one of your own preexisting Teams Chat threads.
+Ensure that there's no confidential information shared in this chat prior to using it for your demo.

 ## Option A - Meeting Recap Demo